qbits/px-tape/README.md

 logging systems.
 For instance, you can share the same appender for all levels or not, have multiple appenders for X levels, different layouts etc, etc. Every component is **very** simple.
-I can imagine to provide default systems for common usages down the road.
+I can imagine to provide default systems for common usages down the road and also a way to generate/load systems from config as data (file, edn, etc).

 Work in progress.